JiMare/JiMare/README.md

 👋 Hello, I am Jitka
 =====================

+I'm a passionate web developer with a constant desire to learn.
+I improve the most in these technologies: React, Typescript, Material UI, GraphQL, REST.
+🌱 I’m currently learning backend technologies Node.js and framework Express. 🔭 I’m currently working on application phone-book, which is my first fullstack application.

 <!--
 **JiMare/JiMare** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.